-Let’s make it right!.
-This post is not for backpackers or for people who have been born in camping.
+Let’s get this straight!
+This post is not for veteran backpackers or for people who have been born into camping.

 If you’re still here, this is certainly for you.

 As many of you already know we’re a family of three.
-We’re sharing the same strugles as any other family and that is time and money.
-My son is 7 years old now and we usually go 2-3 times a year camping or glamping.
+We’re sharing the same struggles as any other family that is trying to strike the right balance between time and money.
+Our son is 7 years old now and we usually go camping or glamping 2-3 times a year.

-You probably noticed by now we do put a lot of accent on camping in our traveling.
-But this is what makes it possible for us to afford seeing so many places.
+You probably noticed by now, we love camping.
+But that is what makes it possible for us to afford to see so many places.
 Also for many other reasons.

-Even if you already decided camping or glamping is not for you and will never be, try to hang around with me for the next couple of minutes.
-It might worth it for you.
+Even if you have already decided that camping or glamping is not for you, try to hang around for the next couple of minutes.
+It will be worth it.

-We haven’t been born as experienced parents, haven’t had any survival training nor high skills of sleeping outdoor.
-Everything we know, we have learned it and we want to share it with you.
-Our goal is to give you wings, in order to enjoy simple life and beautiful places.
+We weren’t born experienced parents and we never had any survival training.
+Everything we know, we have learned it ourselves and we want to share it with you.
+Our goal is to give you wings, in order to enjoy the so-called “simple” things in life.

 ( our little home in Scotland)